 India’s Digital Personal Data Protection Act, 2023: Data Privacy Compliance

-After receiving approval from both houses of Parliament and obtaining the President’s assent, the Digital Personal Data Protection Bill of 2022 has officially become the Digital Personal Data Protection Act of 2023.
-This Act is now in effect and governs the processing of digital personal data in India, regardless of whether the data was originally collected in digital or non-digital format and subsequently digitized.
-Under the DPDP Act, state agencies may be exempted from its provisions at the government’s discretion.
-This legislation is designed to bolster data protection and accountability for entities such as internet companies, mobile apps, and businesses that handle citizens’ data.
-Furthermore, it’s worth noting that the DPDP Act will have implications for India’s trade negotiations with other nations.
-It aligns with global data protection standards, taking inspiration from models like the EU’s GDPR and China’s PIPL.
+After receiving approval from both houses of Parliament and obtaining the President’s assent, the Digital Personal Data Protection Bill of 2022 has officially become the Digital Personal Data Protection (DPDP) Act of 2023.
+The DPDP Act will be enforced once the central government issues a notification.
+Upon coming into effect, it will regulate the processing of digital personal data in India, regardless of whether the data was originally collected in a digital or non-digital format and subsequently digitized.
+The legislation aims to enhance data protection and accountability for entities such as internet companies, mobile apps, and businesses that handle citizens’ data.
+Additionally, the DPDP Act will impact India’s trade negotiations with other nations, aligning with global data protection standards and drawing inspiration from models like the EU’s GDPR and China’s PIPL.

 This Act now stands as a crucial component alongside the Digital India Bill and the draft Indian Telecommunication Bill, 2022, addressing the governance of personal data in India.
 Collectively, these legislative efforts represent a significant stride towards bolstering data protection in the country’s swiftly evolving digital landscape.